gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 }
 ```

+Note that in this tutorial, this is the last time we'll have to do anything
+in the cleanup() function.
+This code will never need to change again.

-When you run the program now you should see a window titled `Vulkan` show up
+When you run the program now, you should see a window titled `Vulkan` show up
 until the application is terminated by closing the window.
 Now that we have the
 skeleton for the Vulkan application, let's [create the first Vulkan object](!en/Drawing_a_triangle/Setup/Instance)!